-Mouthwatering barbecue brisket sliders are a fantastic way to use leftover beef brisket.
-Combine tender brisket with creamy Alabama white sauce and buttery Hawaiian rolls.
-Whether you’re hosting a gathering to watch the big game or looking for an easy, crowd-pleasing, quick dinner idea, these bite-size brisket sandwiches will be a hit.
+Barbecue brisket sliders are a delicious way to transform leftover beef brisket, and the combination of tender brisket, creamy Alabama white sauce, and buttery Hawaiian rolls is downright irresistible.
+Whether you’re hosting a game-day gathering or just need a quick dinner idea, these bite-sized sandwiches are sure to be a hit!

 What are Brisket Sliders?